joaow0/landing_page/README.md

 Clicking the WhatsApp floating button will open a chat with a predefined message like:

 > _"Hello!
-I'm interested in the Python course.
-Could you give me more details?"_
+I'm interested in the DevPython course"

 This improves conversion and user engagement.